 The onset of type 1 diabetes usually happens fast, and symptoms may be intense.
 Symptoms of type 2 diabetes are usually mild (or even not there at all), and appear over time.
 Common symptoms of either type include:2

 - Increased hunger

 - A tingling sensation or numbness in the hands or feet

 - Vomiting and stomach pain, often mistaken as the flu (However, it is very common to get the flu before being diagnosed, as diabetes is an auto-immune disease.)

-If you haven’t been diagnosed with diabetes and show any of these symptoms, talk to your doctor or pharmacist.
-Please delete as this shall not apply to India
+If you haven’t been diagnosed with diabetes and show any of these symptoms, talk to your doctor.

 How does low blood sugar happen?